Certification Requirements

 Required On Field Experience

-• Minimum of 3 different sports (experience in a wide variety of sports is just as important as "specialization" in one or two types of sports);
+• Minimum of 3 different sports (experience in a wide variety of sports is just as important as one or two types of sports);

 • Minimum of one contact sport;